1ucycrabtree/budget-tracker-2025/README.md

 ![cat poking its head out](catSmiling.jpeg)

 ## 🤖 current development
-- staging & prod worfklows fully working and nice (even though its only mean developing and using lol)
+- staging & prod worfklows fully working and nice (even though its only me developing and using lol)
 - python FastAPI forecaster using meta prophet!
 - a nice fancy ui (that i am procrastinating designing)